adamranieri/2301-ReactNative/RDS-instructions.md

     - The password is whatever you configured on AWS
 11. When you're done, you can configure your application.properties file to look something like this:

+## To Delete:
+- From RDS instances, select the instance
+- Click on Actions and select Stop Temporarily (this will start up again in 7 days)
+- To delete forever, click "delete"

 ## DBeaver
 - Click on Database -> New Database connection